 Carlo: “Oh, what the heck, anything you can walk away from, right?”

 The third landing was, mercifully, like stepping off a sidewalk.

 I parked.
 I remember Gino was the first to congratulate me.
 I remember the traditional dunking.
 Pinning on the wings.
 The car ride home in wet pants.

 On CNN that night, the news was about the tragic disintegration of the Space Shuttle Columbia over Texas, returning to land from earth orbit.
 I was aghast.

 I hate to trivialize an aeronautical tragedy.
-But I couldn’t help but reflect that I had just done what very few human beings have done – to launch myself off the planet Earth, and return safely with my destiny entirely in my own hands.
+But I couldn’t help but reflect that I had just done what very few human beings have done – to launch myself off the plant Earth, and return safely with my destiny entirely in my own hands.

 In that sense, I had done what the Shuttle Columbia did not, sadly, that day.

 There was nothing on the news about the beauty queens.